Recover from bullying in 15-mins a week

 • Unwilling to accept responsibility for their actions

-If you suspect your child is involved in bullying, it's important to make it clear to them that it isn't acceptable.
+If you suspect your child has an involvement in bullying, it's important to make it clear to them that it isn't acceptable.
 Remember that as a parent, you can make it clear that treating others with mutual respect is one of your core values.

 Understanding motivations for bullying